Nihar Info Global Limited.

-Proper and sufficient care has been taken in the maintenance of adequateaccounting records in accordance with the provision of the Companies Act 1956 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.
+The directors have taken proper and sufficient care for themaintenance of adequate accounting records in accordance with the provisions of the Actfor safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities.

 The annual accounts have been prepared on a going concern basis.